mramshaw/radix-trie/README.md

 ![Edge_case](https://upload.wikimedia.org/wikipedia/commons/6/63/An_example_of_how_to_find_a_string_in_a_Patricia_trie.png)

-It shows that __slow__ can be both a node - and a leaf - at the same time, something which I had not considered.
-Interestingly, my understanding was that the root node of the trie (trie apparently comes from _retrieval_ - although I have my doubts about this) was always a single character whereas this diagram shows the root node as the entire word `slow`.
+It shows that __slow__ can be both a node - and a leaf - at the same time.
+This is something which I had not considered (another example might be __real__ and __realistic__).
+Interestingly, my understanding was that the root node of the trie (it may - or may not - be true that trie comes from _retrieval_) is always a single character whereas this diagram shows the root node as the entire word `slow`.

 For retrieval purposes I am inclined to persist with using a single character as a root.
 The only practical purpose for a trie that I have been able to find is for search bars and the like and being able to respond quickly to that first typed character sounds like what I am after.
+In the case of __bytes__ this would make it possible to use the initial byte as an offset index, although I doubt this would be practical for runes.

 ## Motivation